dcct0r/VkTask/README.md

 ### Top of the screen
 + By clicking on the messages, open the system application for SMS
 + Clicking on the participants takes you to the screen with a list of contacts.
-You can make a simplified version as in the phone book.
-With a picture and a name
 + By clicking on the upper right icon, the tiles of the participants are swapped The bottom row of buttons is aligned so that the distance between them is the same